Kimmel Reminds First Audience Since COVID How to Watch Things in Person (Video)

 “We are not fully full yet,” Kimmel continued.
 “We were allowed to let 89 people in.
 How they arrived at that number, I have no idea.
 But everyone is masked, vaccinated, just to be extra safe — we shaved everyone from head to toe,” Kimmel joked.

-“Most of you probably haven’t been to an event of any kind in a while – you’ve been watching on TV – so just a couple of reminders,” Kimmel said.
-“Number one – you can’t mute me and number two – it’s rude to go to sleep during the show, ok?
+“Most of you probably haven’t been to an event of any kind in a while — you’ve been watching on TV — so just a couple of reminders,” Kimmel said.
+“No. 1: you can’t mute me.
+And No. 2: It’s rude to go to sleep during the show, OK?
 Thanks for understanding.”

-That joke just a smattering of laughter, prompting Kimmel to joke “That’s about how well it went over the first time too.”
+That joke got just a smattering of laughter, prompting Kimmel to joke: “That’s about how well it went over the first time too.”

 After this, Kimmel did some bantering with audience members and joked that everyone who attended the taping of Monday’s “Jimmy Kimmel Live” would get as a gift “a pair of tube socks and a boiled egg.”
 Watch the whole monologue, which also includes jokes about current events, above.